mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # What is Centralization? {#what}

-This document defines "centralization" as the ability of a single entity or a small group of them to exclusively observe, capture, control, or extract rent from the operation or use of a Internet function.
+This document defines "centralization" as the ability of a single entity or a small group of them to exclusively observe, capture, control, or extract rent from the operation or use of an Internet function.

 Here, "entity" could be a single person, a corporation, or a government.
 It does not include an organisation that operates in a manner that effectively mitigates centralisation (see, e.g., {{multi}}).